f0rsunka/MysteryCube/README.md

 	Rules:
 		You need to avoid obstacles on the way to finish.
 Obstacles are the different rectangles.
-		If you hit obstacle, game over and you will start this level again.
+		If you hit obstacle, the game wiil be over and you will start this level again.

 ヽ(｡◕o◕｡)ﾉ Hope you engjoy and fun! ヽ(｡◕o◕｡)ﾉ